fejlek/Nine-Circles-Bayes/1 First Circle - Introduction to Bayesian Statistics/First_circle_1_intro_single_parameter.md

 We should, however, note that using these very flat priors is generally not recommended (see
 <https://github.com/stan-dev/stan/wiki/prior-choice-recommendations>).
-For example, they allow sampling of unreasonable parameter values, which makes MCMC sampling more difficult.
+For example, they allow unreasonable parameter values, which makes MCMC sampling more difficult.

 ``` r